rixiobarrios/emergency-compliment/readme.md

 ## Mission…

-For tonight's homework, you will be creating your own version of [Emergency Compliment](http://emergencycompliment.com/), except making the compliments SEI-themed.
+For tonight's homework, you will be creating a very simplified version of [Emergency Compliment](http://emergencycompliment.com/), except making the compliments SEI-themed.

+> NOTE: Ignore the broken "thanks" button on the site, you will not need to add that functionality to your own app.
+You also will not be required to add the "meh" button functionality on your site.

 ## Getting Started